 Notes About High Functioning Autism

-Children with high functioning autism may not need help with certain things.
-Some kids will need help with things such as basic hygiene.
-Others may not need help with that at all.
-However, some children with the characteristics of high functioning autism may exhibit a need for support in some other settings and situations.
+Children with the characteristics of high functioning autism may exhibit a need for support in some other settings and situations.
 For example, they may need assistance when they experience anxiety or become dysfunctional in a crowded place or area.
-Other children may not need any type of assistance in that at all.
+Some of these behaviors are caught early on and children are referred to the Early Intervention Program.
+Here is a list of the Early Intervention Programs listed per your state.

 Do you know someone who has high functioning autism?
 What characteristics do they show on a daily basis?